SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_thermometer_rtos/readme.md

-# SoC - Thermometer Micrium RTOS
+# SoC - Thermometer RTOS

-This example application demonstrates the integration of Micrium RTOS into Bluetooth applications.
+This example application demonstrates the integration of a Real Time Operating System (RTOS) into Bluetooth applications.
 RTOS is added to the **Bluetooth - SoC Thermometer** example.

 ## Getting Started